 Types of temporary accommodation

-Depending on what we have available when you become homeless, you may be offered one of the following types of temporary accommodation:
+Depending on availability, you may be offered one of the following types of temporary accommodation:

 - Bed and Breakfast (B&B)